4 shortcuts for getting press as a mental health professional without a PR agent

 Start with your local media and add on-air news personalities you know.
 From there, continue to add other station personnel including producers, writers, and interns.
 Interact with them.
 Over time, they’ll get used to seeing your name and your content, which warms up your relationship with their network.

-2. Create your pitch
+2. Create your pitch for getting press

 In order to land a feature, you’re going to need a pitch.
 Your pitch should contain 3 key things: